ZeusSeinGrossopa/Covid19-Java-API/README.md

 # Covid19-Java-Api

-The Covid19-API is a useful tool for getting a overview about the covid19 cases
+The Covid19-API is a useful tool for getting an overview about the covid19 cases

 This API is based on the [COVID-19 API](https://corona-zahlen.org)